-Michael E. Townsend Leadership Academy (Natural Bridge State Park – September 16, 17, & 18, 2020)March 25, 2020
+2021-2022 Michael E. Townsend Leadership Academy (Natural Bridge State Park – September 1-3, 2021)May 6, 2021

-Since 2005, participants in the Leadership Academy have been challenged to grow both individually and professionally.
+The Michael E. Townsend Leadership Academy is an opportunity for those who wish to become leaders throughout Kentucky in the field of substance abuse/recovery and mental health to collaborate and further enhance their skills.Since 2005, participants in the Leadership Academy have been challenged to grow both individually and professionally.
 The larger outcome of the Leadership Academy Challenge Projects has been widespread influence throughout law enforcement, prevention, recovery and treatment arenas, and many of the results of these Challenge Projects have continued to be widely used today.

 Leadership is a process of influence that generates the commitment and capabilities required to translate vision into reality.

 Leadership a process that creates change.
 It’s the role of leadership to bring about change, to drive innovation, encouraging people to do different things differently.